NixOS/nix/doc/manual/src/command-ref/files/user-profiles.md

 ### `manifest.nix`

 Used by [`nix-env`].
-This is an example of how this file might look like after installing `hello` from nixpkgs.
+Here is an example of how this file might look like after installing `hello` from Nixpkgs:

 ```nix
 [{